exAClior/MFQC.jl/docs/src/noise.md

 makes the error channel after twirling not exactly a simple depolarizing channel.
-A good estimation of such noise channel, original coherent nosie + coherent noise in Pauli Twirling, into mixed depolarizing channel was proposed by [^magesan].
+A good estimation of such noise channel, original coherent nosie + coherent noise in Pauli Twirling, into mixed depolarizing channel was proposed by [^magesan2013].
 They simulate with monte carlo sampling.
-This work has a follow up, not sure what's the contribution [^puzzuoli].
-A following work expands the noise model, including random insertion of one-qubit gate and measurement, which is simulatable under this framekwork [^gutierrez].
-A follow up was done in [^Tomita] for different code and different noise model.
+This work has a follow up, not sure what's the contribution [^puzzuoli2014].
+A following work expands the noise model, including random insertion of one-qubit gate and measurement, which is simulatable under this framekwork [^gutierrez2013].
+A follow up was done in [^Tomita2014] for different code and different noise model.

-Deviation of coherent error from Pauli Channel on surface code was studied [^bravyi].
+Deviation of coherent error from Pauli Channel on surface code was studied [^bravyi2018].
 The noise threshold was accurate with the approximation but the logical error was under-estimated.

-Measurement decoheres coherent error and can model as Pauli noise.[^beale] "after perfect syndrome measurement, the syndrome averaged logical off-diagonal terms of the error channel decays exponentially with respect to the code distance, and the decay is faster than that from the logical diagonal terms.
+Measurement decoheres coherent error and can model as Pauli noise.[^beale2018] "after perfect syndrome measurement, the syndrome averaged logical off-diagonal terms of the error channel decays exponentially with respect to the code distance, and the decay is faster than that from the logical diagonal terms.
-Then, they made a conclusion that the syndrome measurements of the stabilizer code decohere independent coherent errors." [^zhao]
+Then, they made a conclusion that the syndrome measurements of the stabilizer code decohere independent coherent errors." [^zhao2021]

 ## Analytic Study